CotD(s): Technically no one, though one could say that Gastly and the Ghost are Characters of the Day.

 Ironically, per this episode anyway, it has the ability to learn Sunny Day through TM11.

-– I like that Gastly wasn’t the ghost the whole time as the Maiden actually is around and was the being that Brock and James supposedly saw at the beginning of the episode.
+– I like that Gastly wasn’t the ghost the whole time as the Maiden actually is around.
 I also like how this Gastly has taken it upon itself to keep old legends like this alive, as well as keeping the memory of some otherwise forgotten souls fresh in the memories of others.
 It is depressing that the Maiden is still just waiting there, though.

 – Brock: “If only you were 2000 years younger….*sigh* maybe next year.”
 Next year she’ll still be 2000 years too old for you…..with a lover…..and still dead….and a rock formation.
 Get help, Brock.